-- 1 heaping tbsp dried lavender
+- 1 heaping tbsp. dried lavender

 - Ink jet printer

-- Freezer Paper
+- Freezer paper

-2. Fold and iron a hem on the sides of the fabric.
+- Fold and iron a hem on the sides of the fabric.

-3. Folding the fabric so that the back is on the outside (print inside), sew the long side of the together.
-Turn right side out and sew one of the ends together.
+- Fold the fabric so that the back is on the outside (print inside), sew the long side of the rectangles together.

-4. Fill the bag with 1 generous cup of popcorn and 1 heaping tablespoon of lavender.
+- Fill the bag with 1 generous cup of popcorn and 1 heaping tablespoon of lavender.
 Adjust quantities for your personal tastes.